 Before we even began discussing having a third baby, I decided I would like to attempt to learn quilting.
+A custom made quilt would be the perfect addition to a new baby.
 What better thing to start on than a small crib quilt?

 A few years later we decided to add a baby to the quilt.
 We found out that we were having a girl, but always cautious about the accuracy of that foretelling, I painted the room a neutral green to match the quilt.
 AFTER she was born (they were right!)
 I added a flower border to girlie it up a little: